backdrop/backdrop-issues/templates/issue-template--release--bug-fix--security.md

 ## Pre-release tasks

 - [ ] Merge commits (assign to quicksketch / herbdool / laryn / hosef)
-- [ ] Create the next bugfix milestone (assign to klonos / jenlampton / herbdool / quicksketch)
+- [ ] Create the next bugfix milestone (assign to jenlampton / herbdool / quicksketch)
-- [ ] Move all unfinished issues to the next bugfix release milestone (assign to klonos / jenlampton / herbdool / quicksketch)
+- [ ] Move all unfinished issues to the next bugfix release milestone (assign to jenlampton / herbdool / quicksketch)
-- [ ] Review all closed issues in milestone: (assign to klonos / jenlampton / stpaultim )
+- [ ] Review all closed issues in milestone: (assign to jenlampton / stpaultim )
   * Issue titles should include a complete, but very brief summary of the problem.
   * Bug issue titles should start with `Fix` or `Fixed`,
   * New feature issue titles should start with `Add` or `Added`.